Ahmed Abu Khattala: Prosecution in the United States

 Abu Khattala pleaded not guilty to the charges in October 2014.
-Abu Khattala, through his attorneys, made a motion asking for a court order to return him to Libya and forgo the death penalty.
+Abu Khattala, through his attorneys, filed a motion asking for a court order to return him to Libya and forgo the death penalty.
 Abu Khattala claimed that his right to due process was violated by his detention and questioning for thirteen days on a U.S. Navy ship and that his prosecution by the U.S. violated Libyan sovereignty.
 In February 2016, U.S. District Judge Christopher R. Cooper denied Abu Khattala's motion.

 Abu Khattala's trial began on 2 October 2017, and was expected to last five weeks.
 In his opening statements, Khattala's lawyer, Jeffrey Robinson, denied Khattala's participation in the attacks.

 On 28 November 2017, a jury in Washington acquitted Abu Khattala of 14 of the 18 charges he faced after deliberating for five days following the seven-week trial.
 He was convicted of four lesser charges, including conspiracy to provide material support for terrorism, maliciously destroying and injuring dwellings and property as well as using and carrying a semi-automatic weapon during a crime of violence.

 On 27 June 2018, Abu Khattala was sentenced to 22 years in prison.
-The judge spared him from a possible life sentence, saying he'd essentially been convicted of property crimes.
+The judge spared him from a possible life sentence, saying he had essentially been convicted of property crimes.
 As of 2022, Abu Khattala is incarcerated at ADX Florence, the federal supermax prison in Florence, Colorado.

-Khattala's sentence was overturned in July 2022 by a DC Circuit Court of Appeals who ruled that a 22-year sentence was too short given the gravity of Khattala's crimes and the vital need to deter such crimes.
+Abu Khattala's sentence was overturned in July 2022 by a DC Circuit Court of Appeals who ruled that a 22-year sentence was too short given the gravity of Khattala's crimes and the vital need to deter such crimes.
 On 26 September 2024, Khattala was resentenced to 28 years in prison.